An elementary Green imprimitivity theorem for inverse semigroups: Introduction

 \section{Introduction}

 In a classical paper \cite{green1978}, Green showed that for a closed subgroup $H$ of a locally compact group $G$, and a $G$-algebra $A$ there exits a Morita equivalence between $A \rtimes H$ and $C_0(G/H,A) \rtimes G$ via an imprimitivity bimodule over these algebras (\cite[Prop.
 3]{green1978}).
-This useful result was discussed and generalized in many directions, for example, in \cite{raeburn1988, vaes2005, huefraeburnwilliams2003, echterhoffkaliszewski2006}, but these are just a few samples.
+This useful result was discussed and generalized in many directions, for example, in \cite{raeburn1988, vaes2005, huefraeburnwilliams2003, echterhoffkaliszewski2006}.

 In this note we shall establish an analogous imprimitivity theorem for an inverse semigroup $G$ and a finite sub-inverse semigroup $H \subseteq G$ for crossed products in Sieben's sense \cite{sieben1997}.
 As a corollary of this, we show this holds true also for a given $H$-algebra $A$, and thus this may be usefully combined with induction like in Kasparov \cite{kasparov1995,kasparov1988}.
 Actually, this note was motivated by the fact that the Baum--Connes map \cite{baumconneshigson1994} for groups $G$ is a kind of extrapolation of Green--Julg isomorphisms for crossed products by $G$ of induced algebras by compact subgroups $H \subseteq G$, as noted by Meyer and Nest in \cite{meyernest2006}.
 In establishing that, Kasparov's induction plays a fundamental role.
 To potentially carry this result over from groups to inverse semigroups, we need induction for compact (and thus finite) sub-inverse semigroups $H \subseteq G$, and this is now provided in this note.
-Our proof is dedicated Section 2, and we give a short summary.
+Actually, in the meanwhile we have made considerable progress in this direction and were able to establish a Baum--Connes map for fibered $G$-algebras \cite{burgAttempts,burgNoteBC} founding on this note.